 Sweet potatoes are iffy here in the northern Midwest, but if you live further south you can grow your own.
 I usually grow several kinds of squash.
-Winter squash or pumpkins are delicious baked with a bit of butter and honey from a local beekeeper.
+Winter squash or pumpkins are delicious when baked with a bit of butter and honey from your own bees.
 For the best storage, try growing Butternut squash.
 They will often last until early spring.

-For the best mashed potatoes, grow a boiling type of potato that keeps well.
+For the tastiest mashed potatoes, grow a boiling type of potato that keeps well.
 Yukon Gold is one of my favorite potatoes for mashing.
 Peel and boil, then add milk and homemade butter as you mash them.
-I don’t like a super smooth texture, so I like to do the job with an old fashioned potato masher.
+I don’t like a super smooth texture, so I like to do the job with an old-fashioned potato masher.

 Green Bean Casserole